Thick and Hearty Turkey Veggie Bolognese Recipe

 Finished turkey veggie bolognese shown plated with wine.

-Bolognese is one of my very favorite Italian dishes.
-For those of you not familiar, bolognese is a thick and hearty meat sauce.
-It can consist of any combination of ground beef, pork and/or veal.
+If you’re after a cozy, comfort food dinner that’s both hearty and good for you, this Turkey Veggie Bolognese might just become your new go-to.
+For those of you not familiar, a traditional bolognese is a thick and hearty meat sauce.
+It typically consists of any combination of ground beef, pork and/or veal.

 A display of the ingredients that go into turkey veggie bolognese.